butyi/radioplayer/README.md

 - Choose random song from the defined folders.
 - Remember some amount of already played songs and do not repeat them soon.
   Amount to be half of number of all songs in the current programme.
-- Do not play same artist consecutive more than one times
+- Do not repeat the last 10 artists
 - Ensure similar volume for playing

 ## Configuration